tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 All is chaos, with different groups supporting different ideas, agreeing on nothing.
 The field is in turmoil, its practitioners in genuine emotional distress.
-Their personal identities, as a practitioner of the field and a scientist, are brought into question.
+Their personal identities, as practitioners of the field, and as scientists, are brought into question.
 What does it mean to be a practitioner when nobody appears to know what the field even is?
 Is what we do even *science* at all?
 A crisis has arrived.